lmirosevic/GBCloudBoxClient/README.md

 } forResource:@"MyResource.js"];
 ```

-And then every time I want the object it's as simple as:
+And then every time I want the NSString object it's as simple as:

 ```objective-c
 NSString *script = [GBCloudBox objectForResource:@"MyResource.js"];
 ```

 You have to decide when to sync the object.
-It is an asynchronous background sync.
+It is an asynchronous background sync so you can do it e.g. when your app starts up.
 To sync the latest version with our server for our resource you would call:

 ```objective-c
 [GBCloudBox syncResource:@"Facebook.js"];